Beasts of Maravilla Island: Reception

-The game holds an 87/100 on Steam indicating "very positive" reception.
-Its score improved after the game received updates increasing framerate and fixing bugs.

 The game received an aggregate score of 59/100 on Metacritic for its Switch version, indicating "mixed or average reviews".

 Laura Gray of Screen Rant rated the Switch version 3/5 stars, praising its creatures, setting, and artwork, and saying the gameplay was simple and intuitive, but that the game needed a few patches.
 She called the biggest setback in the game its glitches and bugs, recommending that climbing animations be smoothed out.

 The game's PC version received a 6/10 from CD-Action, calling it charming yet unpolished, and criticizing the game's photo mode as well as interactions with the environment.